sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 where :math:`SE(\hat{b})` is the standard error of the regression coefficient, and *t*\ :sub:`crit` is the relevant critical value of the appropriate *t*-distribution.
-For instance, if it’s a 95\% confidence interval that we want, then the critical value is the 97.5th quantile of a *t* distribution with *N* - *K* - 1 degrees of freedom.
-In other words, this is basically the same approach to calculating confidence intervals that we’ve used throughout.
+For instance, if it is a 95\% confidence interval that we want, then the critical value is the 97.5th quantile of a *t* distribution with *N* - *K* - 1 degrees of freedom.
+In other words, thit is basically the same approach to calculating confidence intervals that we have used throughout.

 In jamovi we had already specified the ``95\% Confidence interval`` as shown in :numref:`fig-reg2`, although we could easily have chosen another value, say a